MMagicoder/MMagicoder/README.md

 I am interested in front-end development, writing and managing internal business communication efforts (newsletter, knowledge bases, etc.), and developing apps that make every professional’s life easier.

-I am currently learning CSS and SQL.
+I know basic HTML, CSS and SQL.

 I am eager to collaborate on cool do not intrude on their information.